 Unlike paints, stains for pressure-treated wood get absorbed into the wood and make the natural grain visible.

-The extent of wood grain that can be seen however depends on the ingredients and opacity of the stain.
+However, the extent of wood grain that can be seen depends on the ingredients and opacity of the stain.

 - Pigment: for providing the color to the stain

 - Binder: for holding the pigment strongly onto the wood

 - Solvent or Vehicle: for transporting the pigment over the wood surface, which makes applying the stain easier

 All these ingredients together make the wood stain permanent.